 Activities added to Salesforce by Einstein Activity Capture are stored in Salesforce databases hosted on Amazon Web Services (AWS) and don’t affect your Salesforce data allocations.
 There are no additional costs for this storage.

 Which effectively means that emails captured by EAC are not stored as physical records in Salesforce.
 They are stored in AWS and shown as virtual records on the Timeline and in the Activities Analytics dashboard.
 They can’t be queried like regular core Salesforce Activities.
+The virtual records are retained for a maximum of 24 months or as little as 6 months on Einstein Activity Capture Standard.

 Admins have also expressed their frustration over the fact that they can not control which information Einstein Activity Capture is supposed to utilize.
 On Leads & Contacts it will use the email address of the Lead/Contact.
 But on Opportunities it will grab anyone on the Opportunity Team.
 Which means that if you have any external partners on the Opportunity team, all emails to this person (regardless of the case) will be attached to every single Opportunity where they are part of the Team.
 You can not define which Opportunity it should be associated with.